 : Reference range, TSH, Antithyroid antibodies, Iran

-Background: Current reference values for thyroid function tests are based on data from different ethnicities and geographical areas.
-Therefore, our aim was to select criteria from the guidelines proposed by the National Academy of Clinical Biochemistry (NACB) and to determine the TSH and T4 reference limits in the iodine-sufficient area of Isfahan, a metropolitan city in Iran.
+Background: Current reference values for thyroid function tests are derived from data from different ethnicities and geographical areas.
+In this article, we aim to select criteria from the guidelines proposed by the National Academy of Clinical Biochemistry (NACB) and to determine the TSH and T4 reference limits in the iodine-sufficient area of Isfahan, a metropolitan city in Iran.

-Materials and methods: This study was conducted within the framework of “Isfahan Thyroid Study (ITS)” an ongoing prospective cohort that started in 2006 (n=2523) until 2011 (n=711) and included participants above the age of twenty.
-We measured TSH, T4, thyroid peroxidase antibody (TPOAb), and thyroglobulin antibody (TgAb).
+Materials and methods: This study was conducted within the framework of “Isfahan Thyroid Study (ITS)”, an ongoing prospective cohort that started in 2006 (n=2523) until 2011 (n=711) and included participants above the age of twenty.
+We measured TSH, total T4, thyroid peroxidase antibody (TPOAb), and thyroglobulin antibody (TgAb).

 2. Demers, L.M. and C.A.
 Spencer, Laboratory medicine practice guidelines: laboratory support for the diagnosis and monitoring of thyroid disease.
 Clin Endocrinol, 2003.
 58(2): p.
 138-40.

 3. Klee, G.G. and I.D.
 Hay, Biochemical testing of thyroid function.
 Endocrinology and metabolism clinics of North America, 1997.
 26(4): p.
 763-775.